Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - Date and timestamp have been added to console and file loggers.

+- New tutorial [Managing Contacts](/#/documentation/doc/node/tutorials/Managing_contacts) has been added to explain how to have retrieve the user's network or find for Rainbow contacts.

 - Guide [Answering to Chat Messages](/#/documentation/doc/node/tutorials/Answering_chat_message) has been updated to explain the specific messages that can be received by members when the affiliation of a specific member changes.